charles1614/spark/docs/configuration.md

   <td><code>spark.cores.max</code></td>
   <td>(not set)</td>
   <td>
-    When running on a <a href="spark-standalone.html">standalone deploy cluster</a> or a
+    When running on a <a href="spark-standalone.html">standalone org.apache.spark.blaze.deploy cluster</a> or a
     <a href="running-on-mesos.html#mesos-run-modes">Mesos cluster in "coarse-grained"
     sharing mode</a>, the maximum amount of CPU cores to request for the application from across the cluster (not from each machine).
 If not set, the default will be
-    <code>spark.deploy.defaultCores</code> on Spark's standalone cluster manager, or
+    <code>spark.org.apache.spark.blaze.deploy.defaultCores</code> on Spark's standalone cluster manager, or
     infinite (all available cores) on Mesos.
   </td>
   <td>0.6.0</td>